newaeonweb/generator-angm/README.md

 		moduleName-test.js
 ```

-**Note: Subgenerators are to be run from the root directory of your app.**
+**Note: Subgenerators are to be run from the root directory of your application.**

 #### File Content